carlolars/wslgit/README.md

 setting the environment variable `WSLGIT_MOUNT_ROOT` to the new root path.
 If, for example, the mount root defined in wsl.conf is `/` then set `WSLGIT_MOUNT_ROOT` to just `/`.

+## Logging

+To aid in trouble shooting a simple file log can be enabled by setting the environment variable `WSLGIT_ENABLE_LOGGING` to **`true`** or **`1`**.
+The logfile, `wslgit.log`, will be stored in the same folder as the `wslgit.exe` executable.

+The log stores the input arguments to `wslgit.exe` and the resulting arguments to `wsl.exe`, so be aware that there likely will be information such as your **Windows user name** or **project folders** in the log file.

+The performance impact when enabled is small, but the file will continue to grow as long as logging is enabled so it's not recommended to enable logging for more than a limited time.

 ## Building from source

 First, install Rust from https://www.rust-lang.org.
 Rust on Windows also